zachwe/tortoise-tts/README.md

 * `Concurrency Count`: how many Gradio events the queue can process at once.
 Leave this over 1 if you want to modify settings in the UI that updates other settings while generating audio clips.
 * `Output Sample Rate`: the sample rate to save the generated audio as.
 It provides a bit of slight bump in quality
 * `Output Volume`: adjusts the volume through amplitude scaling

-Below are an explanation of experimental flags.
-Messing with these might impact performance, as these are exposed only if you know what you are doing.
-* `Half-Precision`: (attempts to) hint to PyTorch to auto-cast to float16 (half precision) for compute.
-Disabled by default, due to it making computations slower.
-* `Conditional Free`: a quality boosting improvement at the cost of some performance.
-Enabled by default, as I think the penaly is negligible in the end.
-* `CVVP Weight`: governs how much weight the CVVP model should influence candidates.
-The original documentation mentions this is deprecated as it does not really influence things, but you're still free to play around with it.
-	Currently, setting requires regenerating your voice latents, as I forgot to have it return some extra data that weighing against the CVVP model uses.
-Oops.
-	Setting this to 1 leads to bad behavior.
-* `Top P`: P value used in nucleus sampling; lower values mean the decoder produces more "likely" (aka boring) outputs.
-* `Diffusion Temperature`: the variance of the noise fed into the diffusion model; values at 0 are the "mean" prediction of the diffusion network and will sound bland and smeared.
-* `Length Penalty`: a length penalty applied to the autoregressive decoder; higher settings causes the model to produce more terse outputs.
-* `Repetition Penalty`: a penalty that prevents the autoregressive decoder from repeating itself during decoding.
-Can be used to reduce the incidence of long silences or "uhhhhhhs", etc.
-* `Conditioning-Free K`: determintes balancing the conditioning free signal with the conditioning-present signal.

 ## Example(s)